 Steel reached the woman as Sapphire faded into the past.
 Without thinking he tried to tackle the woman, wrapping his arms around her.
 She did not move.
 Instead, a titanic wave of emotion and energy tried to rip him from reality.
 He was not Sapphire, the emotions that had swept her away meant little to him.
 She’d always said he was cold and she was right.
 With steadfast resolve, he absorbed the anomalies channelled power.
 Ice flowing over his frigid body as the entity writhed, threatening to tear the fabric of reality asunder.

 Beside the seaside, beside the sea.

 Steel’s icy breath hung in the air, white crystals crept along the wooden planks of the boardwalk as he dug himself into the now.
-Meanwhile Sapphire flickered in and out of existence as she frantically tried to unpick herself from the woman’s splintered memories.
+Sapphire flickered in and out of existence as she frantically tried to unpick herself from the woman’s splintered memories.
 Amongst the turbulent waves of time, Steel stood as an unmoving singularity, a lighthouse in the storm.
 Her way home.

 Now, Sapphire, Steel urged he could feel the entity beginning to falter, its control of time waning.